availabs/NPMRDS_Database/tasks/loadOfficial2020NpmrdsData/analysis/Transposed_Truck_AADT_Counts.md

   Delay Metrics (April 2018) ](https://www.fhwa.dot.gov/tpm/guidance/avo_factors.pdf)

-Therefore, the PM3 LOTTR and PHED measures depend, indirectly, on the *aadt_singl* and *aadt_combi* values.
+Therefore, the aggregate PM3 LOTTR and PHED measures depend, indirectly, on the *aadt_singl* and *aadt_combi* values.
 If they are, in fact, transposed, these two measures would be affected by the error.

 ## Impact

-If it is the case that the *aadt_singl* and *aadt_combi* values are transposed in the 2020 TMC_Identification.csv file, then the following is the effect on the aggregate 2020 PM3 calculations for NYS.
+If it is the case that the *aadt_singl* and *aadt_combi* values are transposed in the 2020 TMC\_Identification.csv file, then the following is the effect on the aggregate 2020 PM3 calculations for NYS.